maixnor/Maixnor.Terminal/README.md

 # Welcome fellow human!

-This is the Maixnor Terminal, which is my own terminal.
+This is the Maixnor Terminal, which is my very own interactive terminal running in the browser.

 It is currently operating as an [Azure Static App](https://gray-moss-0be855b03.azurestaticapps.net).